-Welcome to Counseling and Career Development and the 2023 Winter semester!
+Welcome to Counseling and Career Development and the Fall 2023!

 We are a free resource for mental health services.
 We provide short-term individual therapy, groups, workshops, mental health tips and resources, and off campus referrals.
 We gladly offer both in person and virtual services.